 Meetings

 Section 1.
 Time and Place.
-Meetings of the local shall be held on an as needed basis and at a time and place to be fixed by the membership, the local Executive Board, or the President.
-The Executive Board shall provide five (5) days prior notice of any meeting.
+Union meetings shall be held on an as needed basis and at a time and place to be fixed by the Union Board, or the President.
+The Board shall provide fifteen (15) days prior notice of any meeting.

 Section 2.
 Special Meetings.
-Special meetings may be called by a majority of the Executive Board, or by petition filed with an Executive Board and signed by twenty (20) percent of the members of the local.
-Special meeting may also be called by the President or by the Executive Board.
+Special meetings may be called by a majority of the Board, or by petition filed with an Board and signed by twenty (20) percent of the members of the Union.
+Special meeting may also be called by the President or by the Board.

 Section 3.
-Quorum.
-The quorum for meetings of this local shall be at least five percent (5%) of the membership.
-All executive board officers shall be counted as members.
+Quorum for Membership Meetings.
+The quorum for membership meetings of the Union shall be at least five percent (5%) of the membership.
+All Executive Board officers shall be counted as members for the purpose of a quorum.

+Section 4.
+Quorum for Board Meetings.The quorum for the Board meetings shall be at least 5 of the 8 Board members.

 ARTICLE VI